barsanuphe/grenier/README.md

 The following commands assume the configuration file is as [described here](#grenieryaml-example).

-This creates timestamped archives of all sources for the `documents` repository (something like `2015-04-09_22h48_work` and `2015-04-09_22h53_notes`), as described in the configuration file.
-If the repository does not exist, it will be created.
+This creates a new snapshot of all sources for the `documents` repository, as described in the configuration file.
+If the repository does not exist, it is created.
-Also, par2 files are automatically generated.
+Also, for the `bup` backend, `par2` redundancy files are automatically generated.

     grenier -n documents -b